-Power semiconductor devices are the heart of modern power electronic systems.
-Modern day electronic circuits utilize many gated semiconductor devices such as ordinary transistors, FETs, BJTs, MOSFETs, IGBTs and others which are voltage controlled devices used as a switching element in a switched-mode power supply (SMPS), motor drives and UPS.
+Power semiconductor devices are the heart of modern power electronics systems.
+These systems utilize many gated semiconductor devices such as ordinary transistors, FETs, BJTs, MOSFETs, IGBTs, and others as switching elements in switched-mode power supplies (SMPS), universal power supplies (UPS), and motor drives.
 Modern technology evolution in power electronics has generally followed the evolution of power semiconductor devices.

-Power level requirements and switching frequency are increasing in the power electronic industry.
-The metal oxide semiconductor field effect transistor (MOSFET) and insulated gate bipolar transistor (IGBT) are two of the most popular, efficient semiconductor devices for medium to high power switching power supplies in most applications.
+Power level requirements and switching frequency are increasing in the power electronics industry.
+The metal oxide semiconductor field effect transistor (MOSFET) and insulated gate bipolar transistor (IGBT) are two of the most popular and efficient semiconductor devices for medium to high power switching power supplies in most applications.

 The gate of a MOSFET or IGBT is the electrically isolated control terminal for each device.
 The other terminals of these devices are source and drain or emitter and collector.
 To operate a MOSFET/IGBT, typically a voltage has to be applied to the gate that is relative to the source/emitter of the device.
 In order to drive these switching devices into conduction, the gate terminal must be made positive with respect to its source/emitter.

-The power device switching behavior is affected by the parasitic capacitances between the these three terminals, i.e., gate to source (CGS), gate to drain (CGD) and drain to source (CDS) which are usually non-linear and a function of bias voltage.
-Charging the gate capacitor turns the power device ON and allows current flow between its drain and source terminals, while discharging it turns the device OFF and a large voltage blocked across the drain and source terminals.
+The power device switching behavior is affected by the parasitic capacitances between the three terminals, i.e., gate-to-source (Cgs), gate-to-drain (Cgd) and drain-to-source (Cds) which are usually non-linear and a function of bias voltage.
+Charging the gate capacitor turns the power device ON and allows current flow between its drain and source terminals, while discharging it turns the device OFF and a large voltage is blocked across the drain and source terminals.